NOLA Annual Convetnion

 Elevate Rapid City set out to address this issue by partnering with local nonprofits that serve communities facing barriers to economic mobility.
 The goal was to find a way to provide easier access to skills training and employment opportunities that provide a livable wage and benefits.

-The organization set out to develop micro-credentialing courses.
-It also worked to recruit a number of businesses willing to guarantee job interviews for candidates who completed the courses.
+The organization developed a series of micro-credentialing courses.
+They also successfully recruited a number of businesses willing to guarantee job interviews for candidates who completed the courses.
 They partnered with Western Dakota Technical College to create three courses.
 The first two are industry training courses for the health care and construction industries.
 The third is a soft skills course that focuses on areas crucial to employability, including teamwork, effective communication, time management and more.
 In order to get a guaranteed interview, participants have to take both their industry course and the soft skills course.

 With so many business and nonprofit partners involved in this initiative, Niu said the key to success is being flexible and open to feedback.
 The program has changed several times during development, but the changes made the program stronger because they were driven by feedback from those with boots on the ground working with their target communities.